Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

 Caveats
 ~~~~~~~

 Some log formats will be processed differently than they appear in the log file.
 MySQL log files for instance will have ``MySQL log: `` prepended to the log message before analysis.
-If using ossec-logtest to test MySQL logs, please add this string to the beginning.
+If using ospatrol-logtest to test MySQL logs, please add this string to the beginning.

 Example: